questdb/documentation/third-party-tools/airbyte.md

 - **Review Logs**: Check the Airbyte logs for any error messages.
 Logs can provide insight into connection failures or data format issues.
 - **Test Queries**: Use the query tools available in your PostgreSQL and QuestDB interfaces to test individual queries and see what data is being extracted or sent.

-## Verifying the Integration
+## Verifying the integration

 1. **Access the QuestDB Web Console**:
-   Navigate to the [QuestDB Web Console](https://questdb.io/docs/develop/web-console/) at `http://127.0.0.1:9000/`.
+   Navigate to the [QuestDB Web Console](/docs/develop/web-console/) at `http://127.0.0.1:9000/`.
 Once you're on the console, check the Schema Navigator in the top left.
 You should see two new tables:

    - `cpu` (generated from `inputs.cpu`)
    - `mem` (generated from `inputs.mem`)